GeraldHost/StarknetGerald/README.md

 bridge.
 Starknet doesn't support ETH signing as of writing this so will need to perform to jiggery pockery to get something working

+## Todo

+- implement Account.cairo from OZ and get the caller that way.

 # Scripts

 ```